Frequently Asked Questions:

 What makes me eligible to join S2R?

-Currently we only provide services to individuals who are 16 or over and live in Kirklees or surrounding districts.
+Currently we only provide services to individuals who are aged 16 or over and live in Kirklees or surrounding districts.

 Does S2R offer mental health advice?